ParallelMaths/parallel/pages/7-18-downhill-from-here.md

 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

+Last week there was a scoring issue, which meant users were not awarded all of the points for their correct answers.
+To make up for it, this week's Parallelogram will be worth __double points!__.

 ## 1. Winter Olympics Puzzle (A)